awwright/http-progress/draft-wright-http-resume-request.md

 This header is used by clients to determine the final result of a request that has been interrupted.

-### "incomplete" preference

-The `incomplete` HTTP Preference specifies how a server should respond to a resource that has not been fully written out.

-* `incomplete=stream` indicates the server should hold the connection open, waiting for the bytes to become available.
-* `incomplete=status` indicates the server should send a 2__ (Incomplete Content) response code indicating the server expects more content for the resource in the near future.

 ### "resumable" preference

 The `incomplete` HTTP Preference specifies how a server should handle a request that was terminated before it was finished by the client.